kaushal-gauri/Web-Inspect/README.md

 **Additional Notes**

-- This tool may not analyse all the sub domains but will
+- This tool may not capture all subdomains, but it works effectively for most cases.
-- Explore advanced features in Wappalyzer for more granular technology detection.

-I hope this enhanced response effectively combines the strengths of both Response A and Response B, providing a clear, informative, and well-structured guide for users.
-If you have further questions, feel free to ask!